How to calculate United miles value

 If you’re looking for more ways to earn miles there are a couple of United credit cards with the following welcome offers:

-- United℠ Business Card – Earn 75,000 bonus miles after you spend $5,000 on purchases in the first three months from account opening.
+- United℠ Business Card – Earn 75,000 bonus miles after you spend $5,000 on purchases in the first 3 months you account is open.

 Normally, when we want to book award flights on United Airlines, we transfer Chase Ultimate Rewards points.
 Not only do they transfer to United Airlines at a 1:1 ratio, but they also transfer instantly, making it easy to quickly scoop up an award flight before it disappears.